MoSyncLabs/JSNativeUI/README.md

 This project is a template for creating native user experience through HTML and JavaScript for MoSync cross platform SDK.
 For More information please refer to the Wiki page and http://www.mosync.com.
 You can always start from this page.

+Note: This library is experimental and might not work perfectly well in some situations.
+Due to some issues you might find instability problems on Android.
+If so, I recommend using the latest nightly build of MoSync SDK that includes fixes for Android issues.

 Feel free to contact me with feedback and questions.

 Ali Sarrafi

 LICENSE